 During this period, older infants pass from “cooing” to beginning to “babble”.
 Infants become more active in conversations and will give the impression of wanting to join in the discussion.
 They will also show interest in their surroundings, look at toys and observe others.

 - enjoys games such as peek-a-boo or pat-a-cake

 - makes talking sounds in response to others talking

 - copies sounds

-- smiles and babbles at own image in mirror
+- smiles and babbles at own image in a mirror

 - responds to own name

 There are two ways infants use language.
-First they will listen to sounds that they hear and interpret them into their own way.
+First, they will listen to sounds that they hear and interpret them in their own way.
 This is known as receptive language.
-Secondly infants will use their expressive skills, which enable them to make sounds of their own, so they can communicate with you.
+Secondly, infants will use their expressive skills, which enable them to make sounds of their own, so they can communicate with you.
 Most commonly an infant’s receptive language will be more advanced than expressive language.

 - responds to own name being called, family names and familiar objects

 - vocalises loudly using most vowels and consonants - sounding like a conversation